Counter-terrorism in Malaysia: History of legislation

 Prior to the enactment of the Internal Security Act 1960, there was no specific anti-terrorism legislation in place.
 The closest resemblance of an anti-terrorism provision is Chapter VI of the Penal Code (Act 574), related to offences against the state.

 With the onset of World War II looming in the Pacific theatre, the Japanese army invaded Malaya on 8 December 1941.
 The Japanese Occupation of Malaya lasted for four years and throughout the occupation period, the Japanese army was constantly harassed by the Malayan People's Anti-Japanese Army (MPAJA), a group of resistance fighters from the Malayan Communist Party.

 Following Japanese surrender on 16 August 1945 after the bombing of Hiroshima and Nagasaki, MPAJA fighters came out of their hideouts in the jungle and many were initially hailed as heroes.
 However, before the return of British forces to Malaya, MPAJA fighters began their reprisal campaign against Japanese collaborators and civilian population.
 When the British re-established their control of Malaya, the MPAJA was disbanded and arms returned to the British Military Administration (BMA), an interim administration outfit prior to the formation of Malayan Union.

 During this period, the Malayan Communist Party began to become more anti-British.
 With the post-war world's economy still in its recovery period, the British administration in Malaya faced growing resentment, particularly from the labour unions.
-At this stage, the Malayan Communist Party had infiltrated the labour unions and kept up the pressure on British administration.
-Following the murder of three European planters in the State of Perak and proclamation of the state of emergency on 16 June 1948, the British administration had finally banned the Malayan Communist Party on 23 June 1948.
-Many party members were arrested and top party leaders went into hiding in the jungle to avoid arrest.
-The Malayan People's Anti-British Army (MPABA) was formed to fight the British in Malaya.
-The MPABA was later renamed to the Malayan People's Liberation Army with the stated goal of establishing a republic in Malaya and Singapore on 1 February 1949.
+At this stage, the Malayan Communist Party played a significant role in supporting and leading labour unions and kept up the pressure on British colonial occupation.
+Following the assassination of three European planters in the State of Perak and proclamation of the state of emergency on 16 June 1948, the British Empire outlawed all left-wing groups in Malaya, including the Malayan Communist Party.
+Many party members were arrested while others went into hiding in the jungle to avoid arrest.
+These events led to Malayan communist founding the Malayan National Liberation Army (MNLA) which sought to gain independence for Malaya from the British Empire and transform the country into a socialist republic.